-It is easy to get swept into the confusion when talking about facilities maintenance keys to succeeded and best practices.
-Although several types of facilities maintenance may look alike, they reflect different approaches trip maintenance, including preventative, reactive and scheduled maintenance, and each means various benefits and drawbacks to facilities management.
-To help your organization, get a handle on facilities maintenance costs, let’s take a closer look at the difference, benefits, and factors affecting each time of maintenance.
+Although several types of facilities maintenance may look alike, they reflect different trip maintenance approaches, including preventative, reactive and scheduled maintenance.
+Each means various benefits and drawbacks to facilities management.
+To help your organization get a handle on facilities maintenance costs, let’s take a closer look at the difference, benefits, and factors affecting each maintenance time.

 How Analytics Impacts the “Single Pane of Glass” Model to Facilities Management

-In facilities management, the value of using a single pane of glass to manage all existing activities is undisputed.
-Combined with the power of analytics, the single pane of glass model can effectively control and manage all maintenance forms by bringing disparate systems together and uniting all maintenance and facilities management systems into one dashboard.
+In facilities management, the value of a single portal to manage all existing activities is undisputed.
+Combined with the power of analytics, the single pane of the glass model can effectively control and handle all maintenance forms by bringing disparate systems together and uniting all maintenance and facilities management systems into one dashboard.

 While this idea may seem far-fetched, it is a reality for several companies that use best-in-class smart building solutions, like ENTOUCH.one and ENTOUCH.360, with other existing facilities management systems.
-Analytics can take advantage of data within computerized maintenance management systems (CMMS) and utility bill management solutions to increase accuracy, reporting, and completion of maintenance needs.
+Analytics can utilize data within computerized maintenance management systems (CMMS) and utility bill management solutions to increase accuracy, reporting, and completion of maintenance needs.
 However, what sets the types of maintenance apart from one another?